 The law rightly protects people from unfair discrimination on the grounds of race or ethnic origin; nationality; religious belief; gender; disability, age and sexual orientation.
 In some cases this protection currently applies only to issues around employment; but in others it applies more widely, including the areas of social protection, education and access to goods and services.
+The Equality Act 2010 sets out the public sector duties and a schedule for implementation.
+The Equality and Human Rights Commission will be producing three Codes, one for each of England, Scotland and Wales.
+The commission have made significant progress in developing the text for the draft codes, but their completion is dependent on regulations which set out the specific duties for each country.
+The regulations are subject to secondary legislation which needs to be passed by Government in England, Scotland and Wales.

-This means we must build equal opportunity into our everyday business, policymaking, service delivery, procurement, employment practice and other roles.
+This means we must build equal opportunity into our everyday business, policy-making, service delivery, procurement, employment practice and other roles.
 This Scheme explains how we intend to meet our obligations and responsibilities under the range of legislation (summarised in Appendix 1).
 Carlisle City Council is leading by example and will continue to champion equal opportunities in Carlisle.